 Sky Kelley is the founder & CEO of Avisare, an enterprise software marketplace simplifying the government RFP process to foster an inclusive ecosystem for small businesses.
 Sky found a need to help non-technology companies use technology to innovate their products and services.
 Her focus is on making technology simple and user-friendly with the ability to grow the bottom line.

-Jonas Koffler is the New York Times and Los Angeles Times bestselling coauthor of HUSTLE: The Power to Charge Your Life with Money, Meaning, and Momentum which has been published in more than 10 countries.
-Jonas continues to be a leading voice in driving healing and human potential, and his work has impacted the lives of people around the globe.
+Jonas Koffler is the New York Times and Los Angeles Times bestselling coauthor of HUSTLE: The Power to Charge Your Life with Money, Meaning, and Momentum (Rodale, Penguin Random House Books), which Fortune called “a must-read.”
+It has been published in more than 10 countries.
+Having recovered from a stroke in his 20s, Jonas is a leading voice in enhancing human potential around how we work, live, learn, and play.

 Russell Ladson is a creative technologist whose work sits at the intersection of emerging technologies, purposeful design, and visual art.
 His work investigates the use of emerging technologies like AR/VR (XR) to heighten the human-to-human experience through experimental concepts around information discovery in a post-smartphone world.